greenone092/greenone092.github.io/_posts/2021-02-06-applying-to-oxford-mathematics.md

 While there are exceptions, most questions could usually be answered without much steps.
 If you find yourself painfully expanding terms, you are probably not noticing something you should've.
 This is especially important in graph questions.
 Usually you need to spot some rigid transfomration.

-### Interviews
+## Interviews

 #### Preparation

 Try to recite some of the common identities (calculus, trigonometry ...)  before the interview.
 It would be unfortunate if you had to waste valuable time deducing them on the spot

+#### Be thorough

+Since you would be stressed out during the interview, it's very easy to commit careless mistakes (copying wrongly, arithemetic errors ...).
+Taking your time is better than reaching the wrong conclusion and having to backtrack.
+Be throughough and write down or speak out everything.

+#### Communicating with the tutors

-#### Talk out loud
+Talk out loud.
 This is a very common advice and has to be stressed.

-#### Signal what you are going to do

-Other than talking about what you're thinking now, you should try and describe what your next steps are.
+Other than that, you should try and describe what your next steps are.
 This is especially true if you think you've figured out the solution.
 If you explain yourself, the tutors would not have to worry about whether you're on the right track while they are watching you work.

 This is especially important if you are unsure whether you're on the right track.
 If you explain yourself, they would usually say something to indicate whether you're on the right track.
 If they affirm your plan, then great!
 You don't have to worry about having the wrong approach when you're elaborating the solution.
 If they dispute it, then at least you didn't waste time further explaining it.